GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ## Object

-Object (aka. instance) is a block of data which acts like a building brick: every object has its own attributes that are properties and capabilities of the object.
+Object (aka. instance) is a block of data which acts like a building brick; every object has its own attributes that are properties and capabilities of the object.
 The attribute can be accessed and utilized by `object.attribute` format.

 The programming based around use of a custom objects is called *object-oriented programming*.